 Prior to installing your Western Red Cedar Siding, make sure that corrosion-resistant flashing is properly installed to prevent moisture from entering wall and roof spaces above doors and windows, at the junctions of dormer walls and roof surfaces, and along the transition of siding materials such as cedar to brick or stucco.

-Keep the lowest edge of your Western Red Cedar Siding at least 6” off the ground and treat the end grain of the bottom of vertical siding with a water repellent preservative or primer.
+Keep the lowest edge of your Western Red Cedar Siding at least 6” off the ground, and treat the end grain of the bottom of vertical siding with a water repellent preservative or primer.
 Caulking is to be used where the ends of your siding contact vertical openings or trim.
-Use only non-hardening caulks such as plyurethane, polysulfide, tepolymer rubber, acrylic or acrylic silicone.
-Always follow manufacturer’s recommendations.
+Use only non-hardening caulks such as polyurethane, polysulfide, terpolymer rubber, acrylic, or acrylic silicone.
+Always follow the manufacturer’s recommendations.

 Before your next project, be sure to visit us!